zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/create_table/create_table.md

-# Modern App Dev with Oracle REST Data Services - Creating a Table
+# Modern App Dev with Oracle REST Data Services - Creating and auto-REST enable a Table

 ## Introduction